 Conclusion

-Whether or not you're a believer (or have yet to permit yourself to be converted, go on test your conviction) in No Edge shoes, the worthiness of the Genius is hard to deny.
-A fusion of many inspired designs, this model blends the best aspects of some tried and true favorites to create a unique and very complete package.
-If you aren't quite ready to shell out serious cash for the Geniuses, check out their relative the Skwama, which is a worthy but cheaper option for most styles of climbing.
+Whether or not you're a believer in No Edge shoes, the worthiness of the Genius is hard to deny.
+A fusion of many inspired designs, this model blends the best aspects of some tried and true favorites to create a unique and complete package.
+Although they might not be everyone's favorite, they're a great choice for anyone who loves steep climbing and enhanced sensitivity.